jamen/estree-walk/readme.md

 ### `walk.step(node, pending)`

-Alternative to callbacks, you can use `walk.step` to resolve the children of a node.
+Instead of callbacks, you can use `step` to get the children of a node.
+Use this in a loop to walk a tree

  - `node` (ESTree `Node`): Node you are resolving children of
  - `pending` (`Array`): Array the children are pushed on

-You can walk the tree pretty easily with a plain loop this way:
+Example of walking a tree:

 ```js
 for (var pending = [source]; pending.length;) {